nkoech/Targeting_Tools_10_1/README.md

 Targeting Tools
 ===============

 Targeting toolbox is an ArcGIS toolbox (.pyt) purely developed using Python programming language.
-The toolbox has two tools that were developed with an aim of identifying land that is suitable for a certain crop to grow based on user criteria.
-The two tools are:
+The toolbox has three tools that were developed with an aim of identifying land that is suitable for a certain crop to grow based on user criteria.
+The three tools are:

 * **Land Suitability:** This tool can be used to identify areas that ,are suitable for planting a certain type of crop as per the user criteria.
 Please click on the **Help Tool button** once you install the toolbox in ArcGIS environment to get information on how to use it.